wp-plugins/image-watermark/readme.txt

 2. screenshot-2.png

 == Changelog ==

+= 1.0.2 =
+* New: Add watermark to custom images sizes registered in theme
+* Tweak: Admin notices on settings page if no watermark image selected
+* Tweak: JavaScript enquequing on front-end
+* Tweak: General code cleanup
+* Tweak: Changed label for enabling image protection for logged-in users

 = 1.0.1 =
 * Fix: Using image ID instead of image URL during image upload